Ozzie Albies Player Props: Braves vs. Phillies

-Ozzie Albies -- with a slugging percentage of .343 in his past 10 games, including zero homers) -- will be in action for the Atlanta Braves against the Philadelphia Phillies, with Taijuan Walker on the mound, on May 26 at 7:20 PM ET.
+On Saturday, Ozzie Albies (.235 slugging percentage in past 10 games, with no homers) and the Atlanta Braves face the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
+First pitch is at 4:10 PM ET.

-He had two hits (going 2-for-4) in his most recent appearance against the Phillies.
+He had a hitless showing in his most recent game (0-for-4) against the Phillies.

 Ozzie Albies Game Info & Props vs. the Phillies